Year One is based around three practical core subjects of Objective Drawing, Expressive Drawing and Design.

 Through studio elective courses students are also introduced to the Bachelor of Fine Arts Degree majors; Fine Arts, Fashion Design, Graphic Design, and Photography.

-Students who exit after successful completion of the first year of the BFA gain the Certificate of Arts and Design.
+Students who exit after successful completion of the first year of the BFA gain entry into year 2 of the BFA programme.

 English Language Entry Requirements